Bokkos: Recent Violence and Conflict

 Plateau State has experienced recurrent violence rooted in complex issues, including competition over land, ethnicity, religion, and political power.
 Both Christian and Muslim communities have suffered from these conflicts, with tragic losses on all sides.

 In December 2023, between 140 and 300 Christians were killed in a four-day massacre during the Christmas season in Plateau State.
 Additionally, on Easter Monday, 1 April 2024, ten Christians were killed in attacks on three communities of the Parish of Saint Thomas the Apostle, reportedly carried out by suspected Fulani militants.

 Government

 It has an area of 1,682 km^{2} and a population of 178,454 at the 2006 census.
 Ron languages are the indigenous languages spoken in Bokkos.

 Butura dancers during the Nawhai Festival in Bokkos.

 The postal code of the area is 932.

-Bokkos Local Government has eight districts which are Bokkos, Mushere, Daffo, Sha, Manguna, Richard, Toff, and Kamwai.
+Bokkos Local Government has eight districts which are Bokkos, Mushere, Daffo, Sha, Manguna, Richa, Toff, and Kamwai.
 There are 20 electoral wards in Bokkos.